 Remember, while they are interviewing you, you are also interviewing them to see if this is a place where you want to spend 40 hours a week.
 This means that being honest with your answer to this question will also help you see if the company will be a good fit for you.

-Don’t tell the interviewer that you’re motivated by customer satisfaction if you actually really dislike interacting with people.
-While it might get you the job, the truth will quickly show once you get to work and you will be miserable while you’re working.
+Don’t tell the interviewer that you’re motivated by customer satisfaction if you actually really dislike interacting wit.
+While it might get you the job, the truth will quickly show once you get to work and you will be miserable while you’re working. h people

 So while it is critical to be honest–know where to stop.
 Unless you’re applying for a job that makes money off of commission, don’t tell the hiring manager that you’re motivated by money.
 Most people apply for jobs to make money, so making this statement will not set you apart from the other candidates.
 If you are truthful with yourself in the first five steps of this guide, being truthful in the interview shouldn’t be a problem.